★ God Is Not Dead ★ Of God and Atheisms ★ A Lighthouse in a Storm ★

 Again, everything has a purpose.
 Instead of immediately disdaining manisfestations of negativity, you can reorient your perspective by reminding yourself that there is a purpose and reason for everything.
 If you get fired, maybe you belong in another company or industry or career path.

-My personal favorite is, when you can predict someone’s sequence of actions under various circumstances, you understand that they might fulfill a particular purpose.
+My personal favorite?
+When you can predict someone’s sequence of actions under various circumstances, you understand that they might fulfill a particular purpose.
 It can be a bit screwed up to think of people in this way.
 It’s another reason why, even though one might cultivates a great understanding of the secret motion of things and a great awareness of the state of the world, one should not interfere.
 The subtlest of actions can have extraordinary consequences.

 Cohering to the relevant means you consider your relationship to your local surroundings first, whether or not that means local in the physical sense.
 Cohering to the absolute means adhering to a set of ideas that don’t change under circumstance.
 For morality, this means Kant’s moral universalism.